| Home |

 - Surveyors serving with Australian National Antarctic Research Expeditions (ANARE) from 1948 to 1958 were engaged by the Department of External Affairs.
 From 1959 the Division of National Mapping engaged surveyors for ANARE service.
 Laurie McLean has compiled a list of surveyors and survey technicians known to have served in Antarctica and sub-Antarctic locations with ANARE between 1948 and 1987.
-The list has been compiled from numerous sources but may not be complete.
-Further information will be welcomed.
+A listing is now available from the ANARE Club website Who Wintered in Antarctica.

 - Tom Gale was the officer-in-charge of Nat Map's Melbourne based Antarctic Mapping Branch from 1959 to 1971.
 In the early 1960s while in that position, Tom undertook two voyages to Antarctica on the MV Thala Dan undertaking hydrographic surveys with Australian National Antarctic Research Expeditions.
 Earlier he had a 33 year career in the Royal Australian Navy where he was a Hydrographic Surveyor.
 At age 13 years Tom Gale joined the Royal Australian Navy as a Cadet in 1925 and retired with the rank of Commander in 1958.
 In 1945 he was awarded the Distinguished Service Cross as commander of HMAS Benalla that carried out successful survey work under dangerous conditions in the Far East and Philippines during World War II.
 In this article Laurie McLean provides details about Tom Gale's life and his careers in the Royal Australian Navy and Nat Map.

 - A number of published articles on Sydney Lorrimar Syd Kirkby :